 Some credit cards offer travel points and other rewards, without you having to get into a spending contest.

-If you are pretty disciplined about your monthly spending and careful about avoiding too much debt, you’ll probably already steadily earning points and rewards on the credit cards you have.
+If you are pretty disciplined about your monthly spending and careful about avoiding too much debt, you’ll probably already steadily earn points and rewards on the credit cards you have.
 Call customer service and ask what you are eligible for.

 If This is Your First Credit Card

 If you get involved with credit card churning right off the bat, it could lead to trouble that you don’t need when you’re first establishing credit.
-Fixing credit once it is broken takes a long time, and can stand in the way of the things you may want and need to buy.
+Fixing credit once it is broken takes a long time and can stand in the way of the things you may want and need to buy.
 Wait until you’re further along in the credit game, and when you’re earning money to handle a bit more debt.

 Credit card churning can be more harmful than it appears on the surface.
 It can lead to confusion, missteps, and more unmanageable debt.
+If you do find yourself with considerable credit card debt, you might look into a balance transfer credit card, debt counseling, or repaying the debt with a lower-interest personal loan.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.